When most people think about family vacations, fun and sunshine, the words “Orlando, Florida” are probably not far behind.

 This spot is particularly great for antique enthusiasts.

-On an average day you can find high-end vintage steals, hit up their indoor Antique Center on Fridays, Saturdays or Sundays, or indulge in antique-fair extravaganza!More Info (click to expand)
+On an average day you can find high-end vintage steals, hit up their indoor Antique Center on Fridays, Saturdays or Sundays, or indulge in antique-fair extravaganza!More Info (click to show all)

 7. Fly at I Fly